 - Asian stir fry

 The fruit was whole cluster pressed, and fermented with native yeasts.
 The Roussanne was fermented half in stainless steel fermenters and half in small oak “pieces”, while the other varietals were fermented 100% in stainless steel.
 All the wines went through malolactic fermentation.
-The varietals were blended in late April, after which the wines were racked, blended, cold stabilized, and bottled in June 2004.
+The varietals were blended in May, after which the wines were racked, blended, cold stabilized, and bottled in July 2005.
+As with all our Roussanne-based whites, we then hold the bottled wine an additional 9 months before release, to allow it to fill out and gain richness and body.